List of characters in mythology novels by Rick Riordan: Annabeth Chase

 Annabeth Chase is the child of Athena and West Point history professor Frederick Chase.
-She has an extensive paternal family including Magnus Chase.
-She appears in The Lightning Thief, The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Lost Hero, The Demigod Diaries, The Mark of Athena, The House of Hades and The Blood of Olympus.
-In the film adaptations, she is portrayed by Alexandra Daddario and Alisha Newton as young Annabeth in the second film.
-In the musical, she is portrayed by Kristin Stokes.
-Leah Jeffries will portray Annabeth in the TV series.
+She has an extensive paternal family, including Magnus Chase.
+She is described as having honey-blonde hair and gray eyes.
 She is described by her teacher Chiron as "territorial about her friends", which is manifested in some moments of jealousy and distrust.
-In The Lightning Thief, it is revealed that she also suffers from arachnophobia, a fear shared by her siblings due to their mother's relationship with Arachne, whom Athena turned into a spider.
+In The Lightning Thief, she is also shown as suffering from arachnophobia, a fear shared by her siblings due to their mother's relationship with Arachne, whom Athena turned into a spider.

 Annabeth ran away from her father and stepfamily at age seven and encountered Luke Castellan and Thalia Grace.
 They lived as runaways until they were found by Grover Underwood and taken to Camp Half-Blood.
-Thalia temporarily perished when they reached Camp Half-Blood.
-Annabeth remained attached to Luke and convinced of his goodness even after his decision to support Kronos.
-He was also her first love interest.
 Her attempts to bring Luke back into the fold are an important theme in the books.

-At the end of the series, she plans to finish high school in New York and then attend college in New Rome, with her boyfriend, Percy Jackson.
-In The Hidden Oracle, one of her friends states that Annabeth had gone to Boston for "some family emergency" — searching for her cousin Magnus Chase.

 Her main weapon is a short celestial bronze knife given to her by Luke Castellan.
 In The Last Olympian, it was found to be a cursed blade, which Luke used to eject Kronos from his soul, consequently killing himself.
-After losing it in The House of Hades, she uses a drakon-bone sword given to her by the giant Damasen in Tartarus.
-In The Kane Chronicles crossover series, she also uses Sadie Kane's wand when it turns into a dagger similar to the one Luke gave her.
 Annabeth also owns an invisibility Yankees cap, a gift from her mother.
 At the end of The Battle of the Labyrinth, Daedalus gives Annabeth his incredibly advanced laptop, which she loses in Tartarus in The Mark of Athena.
-In the third book of Magnus Chase series, Annabeth wears a UC Berkeley College of Environmental Design shirt, implying that is where she goes to college.
 Annabeth also has dyslexia and ADHD but is good at keeping it in check.

+In the films, she is portrayed by Alexandra Daddario, and Alisha Newton portrays a young Annabeth in the second film.
+In the American musical, she was portrayed by Kristin Stokes.
+Leah Jeffries portrays Annabeth in the TV series.